allentayloriii/calendar-assistant/README.md

 # Calendar Assistant

 An AI-powered calendar and task manager with natural language input, built using React, Convex, and FullCalendar.
 Easily create, search, and manage events and tasks with conversational commands.
+All users are signed in anonymously—no authentication or login required.
+The app loads directly to the calendar for every user.

 ## Features

 - **Conversational AI**: Add, search, and manage tasks/events using natural language ("Show me my meetings next week", "Schedule a call tomorrow at 2pm")
 - **FullCalendar Integration**: Modern calendar UI with multi-month, month, week, and day views
 - **Real-Time Sync**: All changes update instantly for all users
-- **Authentication**: Secure login via Convex Auth
+- **Anonymous Access**: No login or signup—every user is anonymous
 - **Smart Event Creation**: AI parses dates, times, durations, and descriptions
 - **Advanced Search**: Filter by text, date, or time range
 - **Responsive UI**: Optimized for desktop and mobile